Jacob Joseph Arrieta

 - Height 6' 4", Weight 225 lb.

-- Schools Texas Christian University, Weatherford Junior College
+- Schools Weatherford Junior College, Texas Christian University

 - High School Plano East High School

 - Debut June 10, 2010

 Arrieta was 6-1 with a 1.61 ERA as a high school junior and had a 5-4, 1.30 record as a senior.
 The Cincinnati Reds chose him in the 31st round of the 2004 amateur draft but he opted for college.
-He went 6-2 with a 3.43 ERA as a freshman at Weatherford junior college.
+He went 6-2 with a 3.43 ERA as a freshman at Weatherford Junior College.
 The Milwaukee Brewers picked him in the 26th round of the 2005 amateur draft but again he spurned the professional ranks.
 Instead, he spent the summer with the McKinney Marshalls and had a 1.87 ERA, going 4-3 with 38 hits allowed in 62 2/3 IP.
 Baseball America rated him one of the top 10 prospects in the Texas Collegiate League.
 Transferring to Texas Christian University (where he studied sports psychology) for his sophomore season, he went 14-4 with a 2.35 ERA.
 He tied Lauren Gagnier for the NCAA Division I lead in victories.
 He was second in the Mountain West Conference in ERA, .11 behind Danny Herrera.
 Arrieta and Herrera split MWC Pitcher of the Year honors.
 Arrieta was named a second-team All-American by Baseball America and the National Collegiate Baseball Writers Association.
 He studied sports psychology at TCU, a discipline that would help him as a professional athlete in future years.

 Jake joined Team USA in 2006, the first TCU player ever selected.
 He went 4-0 with a 0.27 ERA, giving up only 10 hits in 35 innings (but walking a team-high 23).
 Only David Price was relied on to pitch more innings for the team.
 Arrieta shut out Taiwan, Nevada and the Czech Republic and helped the US win the 2006 World University Championship.
 In 2007, he posted a 9-3, 3.01 record and led the MWC with 93 strikeouts as a junior.
 He was second to Jesse Craig in ERA and named to the All-Conference team.
 The Baltimore Orioles drafted him in the 5th round of the 2007 amateur draft.
 He signed with scout Jim Richardson for a $1.1 million signing bonus, a record for a 5th-round pick.